 On August 28, 1863, French engineer and physicist André-Eugène Blondel was born.
 Blondel is the inventor of the electromechanical oscillograph, a device that allowed electrical researchers to observe the intensity of alternating currents, and a system of photometric units of measurement, such as the lumen and other new photometric units for use in photometry, based on the metre and the Violle candle.

-During the early 1890s, André Blondel attempted to solve the problem of integral synchronization, using the theory proposed by Cornu.
+In 1892/93, Blondel became professor of applied electricity at the École des Mines then created the first course of applied electricity at the École des Ponts et chaussées.
+During the early 1890s, André Blondel attempted to solve the problem of integral synchronization, using the theory proposed by French physicist Marie Alfred Cornu.
 He managed to determine the conditions under which the curve traced by a high-speed recording instrument would follow as closely as possible the actual variations of the physical phenomenon being studied.
 This led Blondel to invent the bifilar and soft iron oscillographs.

 André Blondel demonstrated these devices at the St. Louis Exposition in 1904 where they won the grand prize.
 Blondel’s devices turned out to be more powerful than the existing classical stroboscope and remained the best way to record high-speed electrical phenomena for more than 40 years.
 Later on, they were replaced by the cathode ray oscilloscope.
 Blondel was able to significantly contribute to the way of better understanding of the behavior of alternating current.